ingeniousideas/bpp_module1_project/README.md

 ### Crop yields

 Crop yields are provided by year.
 There are a range of datasets available under the **Structure of the agricultural industry** collection.
-Each year has a numebr of datasets.
+Each year has a number of datasets.
 I will be using the Farming **Farming Statistics – final crop areas, yields, livestock populations and agricultural workforce at 1 June 2021 - United Kingdom**

 Datasets are presented by year.
 I could analyse a single year between regions.
 Or a single region between years.